 Pest and Building Inspections

-When buying at private treaty - The purchaser should organise pest and building inspections during the cooling off period after contracts have exchanged.
+When buying at a private treaty – The purchaser should organise pest and building inspections prior to exchanging contracts or, during the cooling-off period after contracts have been exchanged.

-When buying at auction - The purchaser should organise pest and building inspections prior to attending the auction.
-The purchaser or their conveyancer is able to organise these inspections with the selling party before the auction, giving the buyer time to consider the findings.
+When buying at auction – The purchaser should organise pest and building inspections before attending the auction.
+The purchaser or their Conveyancer can organise these inspections with the selling party before the auction, giving the buyer time to consider the findings.

-Occasionally, a seller may organise pest and building inspections of their own property.
-When these are performed by a reputable company, it can improve the peace of mind for buyers and potentially increase the interest in a property.
-In addition to this, buyers can also obtain their own inspections, for total confidence.
+Occasionally, a seller may organise pest and building inspections for their property.
+When these are performed by a reputable company, it can improve the peace of mind of buyers and potentially increase their interest in a property.
+In addition to this, buyers can also obtain their inspections, for total confidence.

-Please note, Hunter Legal & Conveyancing is able to organise fully licensed and qualified professionals on your behalf.
+Please note, that Hunter Legal & Conveyancing can organise fully licensed and qualified professionals on your behalf.

 NSW Taxation & Other Costs

-Stamp Duty - When purchasing a property, the NSW Office of State Revenue will impose a levy, which scales with the purchase price.
-For example, for a owner-occupied property that costs $530,000, the stamp duty would be $19,340.
-In NSW, first home buyers are often eligible for a concession to this levy, visit our first home buyers page to learn more.
+Stamp Duty – When purchasing a property, Revenue NSW will impose the payment of stamp duty, which scales with the purchase price.
+For example, for a property that costs $530,000, the stamp duty would be $19,340.
+In NSW, first home buyers are currently eligible for an exemption or concession to this duty depending on the price of the property and other eligibility requirements, visit our first home buyers page to learn more.

 HOW WE CAN HELP